bplmaps/lmec-main-site/content/articles/scott-markley-interview.md

 So you bring that GeoJSON into a GIS, but it's all globbed up: the area descriptions are in one single cell.
 You can imagine bringing that into Excel and having one cell with all of the text in an area description sheet squeezed together inside.
 Not very useful.

 But studying that, you can see patterns.
-You can see, for example, they have description sheet numbers: 1A, 1B, 2A, 2B, 2C, and those are associated with different variables.
-So you can see, when you bring it into R, for example, that you've got those numbers, a colon, and then the text that corresponds with what's on the sheet.
+The records have description sheet numbers: 1A, 1B, 2A, 2B, 2C, and those are associated with different variables.
+You can see---when you bring it into R, for example---that you've got those numbers, a colon, and then the text that corresponds with what's on the scanned sheet.
 Really what you need is just to identify what variable those numbers represent, like, foreign-born or Black population, or income, or whatever they're associated with.
 Then, you can separate those out into different columns.
-For the technical people, I used R, and relied primarily on the [stringr package](https://stringr.tidyverse.org/), which is part of Tidyverse.
+For the technical people, I used [R](https://www.r-project.org/), and relied primarily on the [stringr package](https://stringr.tidyverse.org/), which is part of Tidyverse.

 {{< figure src="/images/blog/dsl-vs-scott.png" caption="A comparison of QGIS attribute tables between DSL's one-field area description sheets (*left*) and Scott's tabulated dataset (*right*)." class="figure-center" >}}